 What's the problem with it?

-Unsurprisingly the soft and porous enamel in Molar Hypomin can lead to several problems – the three main issues for sufferers are sensitivity (dental pain or toothache), crumbling and potholes leading to increased risk of decay (dental caries), and unsightly appearance in the case of front teeth.
+Unsurprisingly the chalky enamel in Molar Hypomin can lead to several problems – the three main issues for sufferers are sensitivity (dental pain or toothache), crumbling and potholes leading to increased risk of decay (dental caries), and unsightly appearance in the case of front teeth.
 Dentists can also strike problems when trying to fix these defective teeth.
 So, although Molar Hypomin kids can be perfectly healthy in all other regards, it's possible their dental condition can be quite troublesome if not cared for well.